MIDFIELDR/midfieldr/README.md

   - Please [report any issues or bugs](https://github.com/MIDFIELDR/midfieldr/issues).
-  - License: GPL-3
+  - License: GPL-3.
-  - Get citation information for `midfieldr` in R with `citation(package = 'midfieldr')`
+  - Get citation information with `citation(package = 'midfieldr')`.
-  - Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+  - Please note that this project is released with a [Code of Conduct](CONDUCT.md).
+If you contribute to this project you agree to abide by its terms.